The Society Awards recognise contribution to the profession

 - Provides a model of practice that others strive to emulate.

-Submission deadline for 2018 will be announced later in the year.
+Submission deadline for 2019 nominations will be announced later in the year.

 Following the closing of nominations they are taken to a specially formed panel representing the Ministry of Health, pharmacy and medical professionals.